christianrondeau/GoToWindow/README.md

 * To use GoToWindow within an application that runs with elevated privileges (Run as Administrator), GoToWindow must also run with elevated privileges, otherwise the native `Alt` + `Tab` will show up.

+## Writing your own Plug-ins

+See the [Plugins](Plugins.md) document for more information on extending GoToWindow.

 ## Contributors

   * [Christian Rondeau](https://github.com/christianrondeau) - Main Developer